Malacosoma californicum: Diet

 Western tent caterpillar larvae are generalist herbivores, feeding on leaves.
 However, diet preference is heavily dependent on geographical location.
 The tree in which a female deposits the eggs is where the larvae will choose to feed.
 The most common host plants that caterpillars feed on are leaves from stonefruit trees.
 However, larvae will feed on many other types of tree foliage.
 Adult moths do not eat and live for 1–4 days.

 Thermoregulation

 Western tent caterpillars are ectothermic, therefore they do not produce their own body heat and are heavily influenced by environmental temperatures.
 Larvae are thought to thermoregulate by basking in the sun and staying in close groups to elevate body temperature.
 Increasing body temperature helps accelerate development time of caterpillars.

 Behaviour

 Early instar caterpillars are gregarious and remain as a family in silken tents.
-Aggregations of caterpillars are to discourage predation, increase temperature, and forage for food.
-During late instars caterpillars get larger and require more food resulting in a solitary behaviour.
-Caterpillars feed independently, and do not use tents for shelter.
+Aggregations of caterpillars help discourage predation, increase temperature, and facilitate foraging.
+During late instars, caterpillars get larger and require more food resulting in more solitary behaviour.
+Whereas early instars will feed socially, using pheromones to direct others to food, during the final instar caterpillars begin to forage independently.
 Caterpillars flick their heads in response to the sound of fly parasites, as a defensive mechanism.